ksherman/vue-braintree-hosted-fields/README.md

-    authToken="sandbox_c8xxxxxb_qxxxxxxxxxxxxxxj" // authToken, either Braintree Client Token or Static Tokenization Key v-on:bthferror="btHFError" // method that listenes for error message emited v-on:bthfpayload="btHFPayload" // method that listens for tokenization payload
+    authToken="sandbox_c8xxxxxb_qxxxxxxxxxxxxxxj" // authToken, either Braintree Client Token or Static Tokenization Key v-on:bthferror="btHFError" // method that listenes for error message emited v-on:bthfpayload="btHFPayload" // method that listens for tokenization payload :collectCardHolderName="false" // collect the cardholder name through the component for tokenization in the nonce :collectPostalCode="false" // collect the postal code through the component for tokenization in the nonce :enableDataCollector="false" // enables device data collection for Kount integration
 ></hosted-fields>
 ```